semaphoreci/docs/tour6-secrets-env-vars_5bb91ac0042863158cc72282.md

 Private information like API keys or deploy credentials shouldn't be written in the pipeline definition file or elsewhere committed to source control.
-On Semaphore you define these values as _secrets_ using either the `sem` CLI or through the web interface.
+On Semaphore you define these values as _secrets_ using either the `sem` CLI or through the web interface (Configuration part of the sidebar -> Secrets).
 Secrets are shared by all projects in the organization.

 Let's configure a secret for the `AWS_ACCESS_KEY_ID` and